jessemillar/class-notes/tech-201/lessons/lesson-19.md

 - Built over a large rock
 	- The rock was, according to Islam, the rock where Abraham almost sacrificed his sun
 	- The same rock where Mohammad's horse ascended into heaven during a vision

+### Taj Mahal
+- Built in the sixteenth centurey in the city of Agra, India
+- Was a tomb for a Mughal leader's wife
+- Perfectly symmetrical and balanced

 ## Discussion
 - Why aren't Muslims playing a larger part now?